-After dosing with Natural Calm, use suppositories and enemas to help soften the hard stool at the entrance to the anus.
+After dosing with Natural Calm to bowel tolerance, use suppositories and enemas to help soften the hard stool at the entrance to the anus.

 Lubricating the stool from the top down also can help your child to pass their poop.
 Having your child ingest coconut oil is a very effective way to lubricate the stool.
 If your child is willing, they can eat coconut oil directly off of a spoon.
 Not all children are willing to eat it by itself.
 I have a recipe for coconut oil “Poop Candy” that is a tasty way to get your child to eat coconut oil.

 What size should your child’s poop be and how often should they go